Welcome and thank you for choosing the Miller Family Heart, Vascular & Thoracic Institute for your care. We look forward to seeing you.

 - Our Resource Nurses are available to answer your questions.

-Learn about travel to the Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute, including information about - parking, dining, hotels, amenities and more.
+Learn about traveling to the Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute at Cleveland Clinic's main campus, including information about parking, dining, hotels, amenities and more.

 The Miller Family Heart, Vascular & Thoracic Institute offers free concierge services exclusively for out-of-state patients and their families.
 The medical concierge can help you make travel plans, get available discounts and make other arrangements you need during your stay.